Treasure Hunt: API Guide

 specific call replies are discussed in detail in the calls section.

-Nevertheless, one thing common in all replies is the status
+Nevertheless, one thing common in all replies is the status property which gets the

-when the call was successful or ERROR
+value OK when the call was successful or ERROR if a problem occurred, such

 as a required parameter that is missing.